junxit/us-congress-bills-115/metadata.md

 - 2017-01-12 — Introduced in Senate
 - 2017-01-12 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2017-03-30 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2017-05-16 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+Without written report.
+- 2017-05-16 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+Without written report.
+- 2017-05-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 80.